The Problem with Pet Food Marketing: What Every Pet Parent Should Know

 Minerals

-If protein is buried way down the list, there’s a good chance the food leans heavily on carbohydrate fillers or ambiguous “by-products.”
+If protein is buried deep in the list, there’s a good chance the food relies heavily on carbohydrate fillers or ambiguous “by-products.”

 What Does the Law Say — and What It Doesn’t?

-It’s important to recognize that “regulated” does not automatically mean “nutrient-dense.”
+It’s crucial to recognize that “regulated” does not automatically mean “nutrient-dense.”

-The FDA also reviews certain health claims (e.g. “low magnesium,” “urinary tract support,” “hairball control”) to ensure there’s some backing evidence.
-U.S. Food and Drug Administration+1
+The FDA reviews certain health claims (e.g., “low magnesium,” “urinary tract support,” “hairball control”) to ensure there’s some backing evidence.
+U.S. Food and Drug Administration

 The Association of American Feed Control Officials (AAFCO) establishes model nutritional standards and ingredient definitions.
 Though AAFCO itself is not a regulatory agency, many states adopt its standards within their laws.
-PetMD+2AAFCO+2
+PetMD

 Under AAFCO rules, ingredients must be listed using AAFCO-defined names (or common names), and aggregate or misleading terms like “animal protein products” are not allowed on pet food labels.
-Purina Institute+2AAFCO+2
+Purina Institute

-But here’s the catch: the law does not enforce a minimum “quality” grade for those ingredients (e.g. “premium,” “superfood,” “reserve”).
-And claims like “premium” or “gourmet” are largely marketing.
-Some boutique or smaller brands may be more transparent or careful, but there’s no guarantee simply by virtue of brand prestige.
+But here’s the catch: the law does not enforce a minimum “quality” grade for those ingredients (e.g., “premium,” “superfood,” “reserve”).
+Claims like “premium” or “gourmet” are largely marketing.
+Some boutique or smaller brands may be more transparent or careful, but there’s no guarantee simply due to brand prestige.

 Why I Chose Lotus & Nature’s Select (and What to Look For)